top of page

 I received my PhD in 2023 working with Prof. Stefano Bianchini at SISSA, in Trieste.

-My research interests are quite varied.
-I enjoy working on problems that I find interesting, without any particular preference for a specific area.
-At the moment, I'm mainly working on Bressan's conjecture on fire confinement problems, in collaboration with Stefano Bianchini (with some well-deserved breaks), and on the Shnirelman inequality with Stefan Schiffer.
+I am also working on Bressan's conjecture on fire confinement problems, in collaboration with Stefano Bianchini (with some well-deserved breaks).
 The fire confinement problem is particularly adventurous and exciting.
 The main tools we use come from Geometric Measure Theory, Euclidean Geometry, and the study of solutions to certain Delay Differential Equations.

 Unknown_edited.png